 Bringing a new member into your family can create many different emotions.
 Lots of excitement with a touch of uneasiness how your puppy will adjust.
 We believe the key ingredients to having a healthy, happy, well-adjusted puppy is found in proper nutrition, socialization, and early consistent training!
-Below you will find puppy advice that will help you with this process!
+Below you will find puppy training advice that will help you with this process!

 A young Teddy Bear Shichon, Shihpoo puppy needs special care, much as a new baby would.
 Treat the puppy as you would your own infant with loving patience, constant supervision, and a gentle touch.
-Like kids, your puppy can easily become spoiled without proper training and discipline.
+Like kids, your puppy can easily become spoiled without proper puppy training and discipline.
 Being consistent and patient with your expectations is very important, only spoiling with lots of kisses, hugs, and loving attention!

 Moving to a new home is a big change for a puppy.
 Expect the puppy to take a few days to acclimate to its new surroundings.
 How you and your family interact with your puppy at this age is crucial to it's socialization.
 Acclimate your Teddy Bear Shichon, Shihpoo puppy slowly to your normal daily routine with positive encounters.